El Yunque National Forest adds a beautiful day of adventure to your Puerto Rico vacation. It’s a must-see!

 Guided tours of El Yunque rainforest are available.
 These tours typically offer hotel pick-ups and returns from San Juan area hotels.
 If you haven’t rented a car for your Puerto Rico trip, a tour of El Yunque rainforest is the way to go, as Ubers are not allowed in the park.
 (More on Uber below.)

 Tours range from half-day to full-day hiking tours and typically include taking a dip in an El Yunque waterfall.
 The full-day tours can usually be booked as a combo tour with a bio bay kayak tour outside the park for later that evening.

 With a rental car, though, you can experience the best of El Yunque at your own pace.
-This is obviously ideal.
-You can also adjust your day at the National Forest depending on the most current information about open and closed areas of the park.
+Just be flexible about adjusting your day at the National Forest depending on the most current information about open and closed areas of the park.